sarkercomputer2022/rtcamp-24week-journey/week-01/README.md

 ✅ Understood var vs let vs const deeply
 ✅ Discovered variable shadowing bug with nested loops
 ✅ Grasped arrow function syntax quickly
+✅ Mastered object creation and methods
 ✅ Good documentation habits established

 ### Challenges Faced
 ⚠️ Understanding `this` context in arrow functions
 ⚠️ Remembering when to use implicit vs explicit return
 ⚠️ Type coercion edge cases
+⚠️ When to use arrow functions vs regular functions in objects

 ### Solutions Found
 💡 Used `let` to fix nested loop bug
 💡 Practice more examples to understand `this`
 💡 Created comparison table for function types
+💡 **RULE: Never use arrow functions as object methods!**

 ---